Targeted Function Balancing

-Moving to TFB-L, $P$ will be fixed in most applications.
-This means that $\hat{V}_{\beta_0} \overset{p}{\rightarrow} 0$ quite generally, so TFB-L will devalue overall balance in $X_i$ as $n$ grows.
-A $q$ near 1 may thus be preferable in this case, because it will yield better balance on $X_i$, which may be valuable if $f_0$ has been misspecified (i.e., is not linear in $X_i$).
-Therefore, because $q$ is inconsequential as $n$ increases for TFB-K, and $q$ near 1 is advisable for TFB-L, $q=0.95$ is a reasonable choice generally, and is used in all demonstrations here.
+Now consider the setting where $P$ is fixed.
+This is never the case for TFB-K or TFB-BART, but applies to TFB-L in cases where one would \textit{not} expand $X_i$ were the sample size to grow, and would like to take advantage of the LASSO's variable selection.
+In this setting, $\hat{V}_{\beta_0} \overset{p}{\rightarrow} 0$ quite generally, so TFB will devalue overall balance in $X_i$ as $n$ grows.
+A $q$ near 1 may thus be preferable in this case because it will yield better balance on $X_i$, which may be valuable if $f_0$ has been misspecified (i.e., is not linear in $X_i$).
+Therefore, because $q$ appears to be inconsequential in the case where $P \rightarrow \infty$, and $q$ near 1 is advisable when $P$ is fixed, $q=0.95$ seems a reasonable choice.